 5. Save and Invest for the Future

-Another important step to take for financial security is to save and invest for the future.
+Another important step to take for financial security is to save and invest in the future.
 This exceeds the money that you are saving in your emergency fund.

 There are many free robo advisors and automated investment tools that will help you get a good overall view of your finances.
 Use these tools to help!
 It’s hard to keep track of everything by yourself.